LalchandShivraj/bikesharing/README.md

 2. Jupyter Notebook, GitHub and Tableau

 # Results
-The Tableau story can be accessed via. the link below.
+The Tableau Story can be accessed via. the link below.
 Following that, are screen prints of the visualizations with description below each.
+These descriptions provide insight/interpretation of the charts.
+The summary contains some additional analysis.

 ### Below is the link to the Tableau Story:
 https://public.tableau.com/views/Bike_Sharing_Challenge_16223864067920/NYCBikeSharingStory?:language=en-US&:display_count=n&:origin=viz_share_link